yeago/django-nonrel-enuff/README.md

 ## Advantages (not really a numerical list)

 1. Just stop writing migrations everytime you need a new feed.
 Stuff them into another queue.
+Keep that queue trimmed to a reasonable size and go outside on the weekend instead of trying to figure out why in the world MySQL wont use the right index on your sub-select of 50 million comments just to get the latest 5 related to some object.

 ## Supported Backends